What Is a Split Shift (and How Does It Work)?

 Team members are not entitled to these premiums if they live on-site, like in an apartment above the restaurant or cafe they work in or if they volunteer to work an extra shift during the same workday.

-In California, the split shift premium is an extra hour of pay at the state or local minimum wage rate (whichever is higher) and is added to their standard wage.
-This premium must be paid for each split shift worked.
+The split shift premium in California, dictated by the California split shift laws, requires employers to pay an extra hour of pay at the state or local minimum wage rate (whichever is higher).
+This premium is added to the employee's standard wage for each split shift worked.

-Can you just add an extra hour of minimum wage to the shift?
-Not exactly.
-You’ll need to add it on, yes–but then you’ll need to check that total against what they’d get at their regular rate.
+You might think you can simply add an extra hour of minimum wage to the shift, but it's not that straightforward.
+You do need to add it on, but then you have to compare that total with what they'd earn at their regular rate.

-If their total pay (with that extra hour) is more than what you’re paying them anyway, you’ll owe the difference.
-That may be less than paying for a whole hour, so you’ll want to be sure you’re doing the calculations correctly.
+If their total pay with that extra hour is more than what you're paying them anyway, you're responsible for the difference.
+This may be less than the cost of an additional hour, so it's crucial to ensure the calculations are accurate to comply with California split shift laws.

 The formula looks like this for a single split shift: